fikatime/fikatime.github.io/resume.md

     <div class="summary">
       <h2>Highlights</h2>
       <p>
-        Since 2022 transitioned into academia
-        20 years in software development across startups, hypergrowth, and traditional companies, both large and small.
+        Since 2022, I have transitioned into academia 20 years in software development across startups, hypergrowth, and traditional companies, both large and small.
         18 years in leadership roles, from board and executive positions ot leading larger organizations, to first-line management.
         15 years in Silicon Valley, primarily in enterprise software, followed by 9 years in Sweden, focusing on consumer products.